The Rock-afire Explosion: Production

 A child uses a microphone to speak with Billy Bob at the ShowBiz Pizza location in Fayetteville, Arkansas.

 Production of the show's programming and audio was done in-house by Creative Engineering, Inc. (CEI) in Orlando, Florida.
 Nearly all Rock-afire shows were produced completely in-house, with CEI employees writing and performing songs and comedic skits.
 When ShowBiz began assuming control over programming, they used Songcode, a system inherited from their acquisition of Chuck E. Cheese (CEC).

 Technical specifications

 The Rock-afire Explosion uses four recorded tracks, two for audio and two for data.
-The data tracks are encoded using Biphase mark code produced during a programming process involving two computers.
+Collections of programmed audio, referred to as "showtapes", were originally distributed on reel-to-reel.
+Stages run on modern computers play shows from .wma audio files.
+The data tracks are encoded using Biphase mark code produced during a programming process involving two computers, and decoded using a computer known as the "Grey Box".
+The audio tracks contain a stereo mix encoded with dbx Type I noise reduction.
 The circuitry of the RAE was originally purchased by CEI from Superscope, the makers of Pianocorder.

-In the years following the separation from CEI, there was a need to upgrade the aging Songcode inherited from CEC, which was used following CEI's departure.
-As technology evolved and ShowBiz became more involved in programming, they switched to a new programming system called APS (Animation Programming System), designed by Dave Philipsen.
-Video playback capabilities were added with the implementation of a new controller, Cyberstar, designed by Bill Synhorst of Triad Productions.
-It allowed direct communication with existing driver boards, eliminating the need for the Pianocorder playback board.